 Ben is an expert at raising awareness around issues through community and relationship building.
 He has strong contacts in the biotechnology and healthcare industries as well as in state government.
 He is experienced in breaking down complex issues and developing grassroots efforts to influence policy makers.

-Before joining RunSwitch, Ben created and grew IGE Media.
+Before joining RunSwitch, Ben created IGE Media, parent company of Medical News, Medical News for You and the MediStar Awards.
 He served as the founder for the Kentucky BioAlliance, a trade association focused on supporting the biotech industry in Kentucky.
 He also founded the Association for Corporate Growth – Kentucky and the Louisville Angel Investor Network.
-Ben is the Publisher for Medical News and Medical News for You.
-Prior to IGE Media, Ben helped build the Health Enterprises Network and created new programs to connect healthcare executives and build a community around critical industry issues.

 Ben is experienced in public affairs, issue advocacy, media and communications, marketing, advertising, and relationship building.